 “By subscribing to the premium support program, Pima County has access to 24/7 support by phone, as well as the latest releases of AVEVA software,” said Mitch Arman, regional southwest district manager for AVEVA West.

 AVEVA Customer First support includes on-site support, which assists Pima County address problems as they come up.
 It also provides access to AVEVA software engineers as Pima upgrades and expands its AVEVA-based wastewater reclamation solution.

-AVEVA West and EMA, the system integrator for Pima County, worked closely to architect the system and implement best practices,” said Brian Farmer, senior systems consultant at AVEVAWest.
+AVEVA West and EMA worked closely to architect the system and implement best practices,” said Brian Farmer, Senior Systems Consultant at AVEVA West.
 “Pima County embraced the technology and ran with it.
-Every once and a while they came across a technical hurtle, and they called on us for answers.
-Together we’ve really designed a great system for Pima.
+Every once in a while they came across a technical hurtle, and they called on us for answers.
+Together we’ve really designed a great system for Pima.”

 AVEVA Helps Pima County Improve Operations & Cut Costs

-Using Situational Awareness and a sophisticated mobile workforce and decision support system, Pima County has Pima County has created a high performance HMI SCADA solution that has driven down the cost of doing business, increased efficiency and promotes safety in its wastewater reclamation facilities.
+Using Situational Awareness and a sophisticated mobile workforce and decision support system, Pima County has created a high-performance HMI SCADA solution that has driven down the cost of doing business, increased efficiency, and promoted safety in its wastewater reclamation facilities.